End-to-end encrypted (AES)

 All messages are end-to-end encrypted using AES-256, which is virtually impenetrable using brute-force methods.
 AES would take billions of years to break using current computing technology.
 For the highest level of security, an optional password (which is never stored either) will be used to encrypt your message.
 Read more on our Security page.

-Can I retrieve a secret that has already been shared?
+Can I retrieve a secret that has already been visited?

 Nope.
 It's a one time secret.
 We show it once and then delete it permanently from the database.
 There is no backup.
 It's gone for good.